deniskrumko/mold/README.md

 ## Why?

-Go templates, while simple and powerful, can be unfamiliar.
+Go templates, while simple and powerful, can be unfamiliar when dealing with multiple files.
 Mold provides a more intuitive and familiar higher-level usage, without reinventing the wheel.

 ## License